Indarctos: Discoveries

 A molar (designated to MNA 1839/km-83) discovered from the Karabulak formation in 1988 was tentatively assigned to Indarctos sp.
 In 2017 it was re examined and assigned to I. punjabensis.
-The tooth was found to belong to a young individual, which might possibly be a male, and is the largest tooth known from this species.
+The tooth was found to belong to a young individual, which may be a male, and is the largest tooth known from the species.
 This might be due to sexual dimorphism since extant male bears are larger than the females.

 Species

 Indarctos is known from several species spread widely across Eurasia, North America, and North Africa, however, most of them are known from fragmentary remains which leaves us with insufficient knowledge of the anatomy, lifestyle, taxonomy and paleoecology of some species.
 These species are usually established based on poor remains, where the presence of sexual dimorphism, paleogeographical variation and individual variation is not taken into account, resulting in a number of species whose taxonomic validity is doubted.

 The following are some species of this genus:

-I. arctoides: This species had a herbivorous diet, and it was ancestral to the later I. punjabensis.
+I. arctoides: This species had an omnivorous diet, and it was ancestral to the later I. punjabensis.

 I. punjabiensis: This species is the geologically youngest and last species of Indarctos.
 It had a wide distribution 6.3–6.5 Ma during the Late Miocene, across Eurasia.
 It is known from the Karabulak formation of Kazakhstan, to China and the Dhon Pathan formation of Indo-Pakistan.
 It descended from the earlier I. arctoides, but unlike its ancestor, it was omnivorous and bigger in size.
-Based on resemblance of its forelimbs to those of the modern brown bear, it possibly had similar locomotor adaptations, evolutionary features such as this led to the migration of Indarctos-like bears into North America.
+Based on the resemblance of its forelimbs to those of the modern brown bear, it possibly had similar locomotor adaptations.
+Evolutionary features such as this led to the migration of Indarctos-like bears into North America.
 At the end of the Late Miocene, Indarctos punjabiensis went extinct as the last species of its genus.

+Description

+I. arctoides was sexually dimorphic with males weighing 265 kg, while females weighed 137 kg.